Building Confidence Around Dogs

 - Try not to scream as this may alarm or excite dogs.

 - Try to avoid areas where dogs are off lead.

 - Many children's play areas have railings around them to keep dogs out.

-*Dogs Trust has been working alongside psychologist Dr Olivia Kenneally to develop a programme to support managing a fear of dogs in children.
+*Dogs Trust worked alongside psychologist Dr Olivia Kenneally to develop this guide.
 If the fear is at a high level, or to overcome a fear altogether, further professional advice should be sought.